 First Things First

-This had to be very emotional for Joshua.
+Moses’s death had to have been very emotional for Joshua.
 Moses was gone.
-No memorial service, burial service, time for grieving, or even knowledge of where he was buried.
-His emotions were probably raw, yet he would have to move fully into his new role immediately.
+No memorial service, burial, time for grieving, or even knowledge of where he was buried.
+His emotions were probably raw, yet he would have to move into his new role immediately.

 And it meant war.

-When you're about to go into battle, rush off to war, transition into something new, experience a great victory, move forward into God’s plan for your life…first go have your quiet time, your daily devotions.
+When you’re about to go into a spiritual battle, transition into something new, or move forward into God’s plan for your life…first, go have your quiet time.
 Then, advance.

 Pray with me: